Candy company to pay $100K to be its official taste tester - NewsBreak

 Candy company to pay $100K to be its official taste tester

-Candy Funhouse is looking to hire a “Chief Candy Officer.”
+Candy Funhouse is looking to hire what it calls a “Chief Candy Officer.”
 The company, which claims to be North America’s largest online candy retailer, will pay someone $100,000 a year to approve all candy in inventory and give it the official “Chief Candy Officer Stamp of Approval.”

 You don’t have to be of legal driving age to apply.
 You don’t even have to know your multiplication tables.

-That’s because the job is open to anyone at least 5 years old.
+That’s because the job is open to anyone who’s at least 5 years old.

+According to Candy Funhouse, the only things they are looking for in a candidate is a love of candy and a “sweet tooth.”

+Besides being the head candy taster, the Chief Candy Officer will decide new products for the company.

 Comments / 0